sleepymalc/pbb.wtf/content/posts/Marta/index.md

 #### Open With

-Interestingly, as you're going to see, [Marta](https://marta.sh/) let you go *directly in* a `.zip` file and see the content in it with the `core.open` *action*.
+Interestingly, as you're going to see, [Marta](https://marta.sh/) lets you go *directly into* a `.zip` file and see the content in it with the `core.open` *action*.
 What if you want to do something else about it?
 Like, open it by other apps to unzip it?

 Thankfully, we have the `core.open.with` *action* by default: